Beirut Marine Barracks Bombing Fast Facts

-(CNN)Here is a look at what you need to know about the 1983 bombing at a Marine compound in Beirut, Lebanon that killed 241 US service personnel.
+(CNN)Here is a look at the 1983 bombing of a Marine compound in Beirut, Lebanon, that killed 241 US service personnel.

 Facts: